lmanul/recipe-realm/README.md

 ## Ideas for improvements

 * Persist user data to a database
+* Better error handling when communication with server is unstable (retry, timeout, notify user)
 * Rename custom lists
 * Delete custom lists
 * Remove a recipe from a list from the recipe's details page